jchultarsky101/pcli/README.md

 You can also specify a search term to further narrow down the filter.
 Finally, the "--meta" flag will cause any associated metadata to be added to the output.

-## Generating Match Report
+## Generating a match report

-The "match-report" command combines multiple operations.
+The **match-report** command combines multiple operations.
 It is used to generate comprehensive match report that could be used as input for further post processing.
 For example, machine learning algorithms.
 It produces multiple outputs and therefore it requires the user to specify file names for each output.